eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + Experience with Docker, AWS, and CircleCI is a bonus.
 + skill set:
 	- Research and design scalable Machine Learning infrastructures with real time applications utilizing TB of data.
 	- You will be working with talented and passionate teams and drive the evolution of Big Data and Data Science.
-You’ll work with many exciting technologies such as Spark, Airflow, Hadoop, HP-Vertica, Aerospike, Redis, TensorFlow and Kafka.
+You'll work with many exciting technologies such as Spark, Airflow, Hadoop, HP-Vertica, Aerospike, Redis, TensorFlow and Kafka.
 	- Direct management of architects team.
 Cross-functional interaction with a wide range of people and teams, work closely with data engineers and data scientists to ensure high level of professionalism and standards, as well as satisfying project requirements and timelines.
 	- Design scalable and reliable data pipelines to move huge amounts of data.
 	- Design complex marketing platforms enabling effective player acquisition and retention at scale of millions of daily users.